 He received his Bachelor of Music from The Juilliard School where he studied with Dorothy DeLay and Naoko Tanaka, and his Masters of Music from The Yale School of Music, studying under Erick Friedman.

-His brilliant technique and vigorous performances received energetic ovations in venues such as Lincoln Center, San Francisco’s Helen Von Ammon’s Emerging Artist Series, The Aspen Music Festival, and Italy’s Castello di Galeazza.
+His brilliant technique and vigorous performances received energetic ovations in venues such as Lincoln Center, San Francisco’s Helen Von Ammon’s Emerging Artist Series, The Aspen Music Festival, Italy’s Castello di Galeazza and Saint Vincent College Concert Series.
 As a featured soloist, he has appeared with the Aspen Young Artist’s Orchestra, Binghamton Philharmonic, Binghamton University Chamber Orchestra, Parkway Concert Orchestra and Harvard Summer School Orchestra.

 He has also collaborated with Belgian guitarist and string faculty at New England Conservatory Jérôme Mouffe in the AM Duo interpreting Spanish, Tango, and contemporary works alongside classical masterpieces.

 Emil Altschuler is also extensively involved in music education, having served as Head of Strings for the Festival Youth Orchestra, and as chamber music coach at the School of Continuing Education and Preparatory School.
 He is also Community Music Instructor at Tufts University, regularly collaborating on the Tufts Composers and Faculty concerts; he is also Violin Coach for the Tufts Youth Philharmonic.
 His most recent teaching engagement is as artist faculty at InterHarmony in Bavaria this summer.